The three different types of CRM and what they offer

 This streamlines and automates sales and marketing as well as service processes.
 Its main role is to generate leads and then convert them into contacts within the CRM, capturing all details at the same time.

 With regard to sales, it will enable existing customers to be dealt with efficiently and new ones acquired, organizing information effectively.
 Its various modules will incorporate contact and lead management as well as sales forecasting.
+You should consider this option if you run a linear sales process focused on new business and prefer tasks to be automated.
+It will do all that you need when it comes to storing and organizing contacts and computerizing many of your sales and marketing actions.

 Example: a current customer calls up to query the current interest rate on his account, possibly thinking of switching to a competitor; instead of just telling him the answer, the CRM pops up a current deal relating to reduced interest rates so you are not only able to retain him but make him additionally happy.